apertium/apertium-nno-nob/BRANCH_STATUS.md

     (or <par n="d:"/>) which can skip the function tags; try `xmllint --xpath '//l/s[@n="aa"]/../../l/d/../..' apertium-nno-nob.nob-nno.lsx`

+- passive gender/number now uses the `ref` field, via refsyn.t1x

+- In some cases, we need to use a subject that's to the right, refsyn.t1x needs some rules for that

+Most lrx/lsx regressions seem fixed, but need to check this again after merging newest master.

+## Main work remaining:

+- Remaining regressions in passive genders (missing refsyn.t1x patterns, bad syntax disambiguation?)

 - Syntax CG removes readings that disam doesn't – sometimes the wrong ones!

-- A million regressions, most seem to be rlx or lsx?

-- In some cases, we need to use a subject that's to the right, refsyn.t1x needs some rules for that
+  For now, we keep syntax after -tagger, so it stays stable.
+  The next phase might reorder those so we can use syntax for disambiguation.

 - We should use the subj→ref method for participles as well as passives.
 Currently we "disambiguate" participles based on preceding